 The WIMP paradigm is theoretically attractive, but paints a picture of dark matter in stark contrast to our experience with SM matter.
-SM matter contains various particle species and bound states that interact via three fundamental gauge forces plus gravity.
-Why should dark matter be so simple in comparison?
-Nothing prevents dark matter from being composed of different particle species, endowed with their own dark forces.
-Next-to-minimal examples including few particle species or forces are being rigorously investigated~\cite{Alexander:2016aln}, but dark sectors of similar complexity to the SM are underexplored.
-We refer to this enticing possibility as \emph{Dark Complexity}~\cite{Curtin:2019ngc, Curtin:2020tkm}.
+SM matter contains various particles that interact via four fundamental forces -- why should dark matter be so simple in comparison?
+Nothing prevents different dark particles, endowed with their own dark forces (see e.g.~\cite{Alexander:2016aln}).
+However, dark sectors of similar complexity to the SM, known as \emph{Dark Complexity}~\cite{Curtin:2019ngc, Curtin:2020tkm}, are underexplored.

-Given the lack of empirical evidence for theories like WIMPs or SUSY, the plausibility of complex dark matter, and its potentially wildly different experimental signatures compared to minimal dark matter; it is imperative to understand the physical consequences of Dark Complexity.
+Given the lack of evidence for theories like WIMPs or SUSY, the plausibility of complex dark matter, and its wildly different experimental signatures compared to minimal dark matter, it is imperative to understand the physical consequences of Dark Complexity.
 This seems daunting given the vast space of possibilities, but unsolved fundamental puzzles of high-energy particle physics can again provide guidance.

 A well-motivated example of Dark Complexity is \emph{mirror matter}~\cite{Berezhiani:1995am,Chacko:2005pe}, a dark matter candidate related to SM matter via a discrete symmetry.
-Part of dark matter would be made up of mirror protons, neutrons, and electrons: cousins of the known SM particles that do not interact under SM gauge forces, making them invisible.
+Part of dark matter would be made up of mirror protons, neutrons, and electrons, which do not interact under SM gauge forces, making them invisible.
 Instead, mirror matter interacts with itself via mirror versions of electromagnetism, the weak and strong forces.
 Just as WIMPs occur in supersymmetry, mirror matter is a prediction of another solution to the Hierarchy Problem, the \emph{Twin Higgs mechanism}~\cite{Chacko:2005pe, Chacko:2016hvu, Chacko:2018vss}.
-Twin Higgs theories predict different collider signatures than SUSY~\cite{Burdman:2014zta,Craig:2015pha}, evading existing constraints \cite{ATL-PHYS-PUB-2020-020} from LHC searches.
-Twin Higgs mirror matter is then an excellent starting point to understand Dark Complexity.
-Several of its predictions have already been theoretically studied and will be tested in coming years \cite{Chacko:2016hvu, Chacko:2018vss, Curtin:2019ngc, Curtin:2020tkm}.
+Twin Higgs predicts different collider signatures than SUSY~\cite{Burdman:2014zta,Craig:2015pha}, evading existing constraints \cite{ATL-PHYS-PUB-2020-020} from LHC searches.
+Twin Higgs mirror matter is an excellent starting point to understand Dark Complexity.
+Several of its predictions have already been theoretically studied and will soon be tested \cite{Chacko:2016hvu, Chacko:2018vss, Curtin:2019ngc, Curtin:2020tkm}.